mantl/mantl/examples/minecraft/README.md

 A [video demo](https://asteris.wistia.com/medias/nd77k59sk6) of this configuration is available.

-NOTE: he goes uses the service port and is then going to the proxy with that port.
+NOTE: The video uses the service port and is then going to the proxy with that port.
 If you are using vagrant you will want to go to the port that shows under the instance in the Marathon UI when you click on the application details.

 Alternatively, you can find the host and port in the tasks section of the following status check

-    curl -k -u "youruser:yourpass" "https://@192.168.242.55:8080/v2/apps/minecraft" | python -m json.tool
+    curl -k -u "youruser:yourpass" "https://@192.168.100.101/marathon/v2/apps/minecraft" | python -m json.tool